osism/documentation/source/configuration/networks.rst

 Networks
 ========

-The configuration of the individual networks is distributed across all environments and the inventory and is summarized here.
+The configuration of dedicated networks is distributed across all environments and the inventory and is summarized here.

-These networks do not all have to be different.
-They do not all have to be routed to different VLANs or physical interfaces.
-Only neutron_external_interface should be on its own physical interface.
+Not necessarily all of these networks have to be separate physical or VLAN networks.
+Only the external network defined by the host specific variable ``neutron_external_interface`` should be a dedicated physical or VLAN network.

 The following networks are used:

 .. contents::
    :local:

-Managment / Console
+Management / Console
 ===================

-The managment or console network is there to access all nodes via SSH as well as some infrastructure and helper services, e.g. phpMyAdmin or the web interface of ARA.
+The ``management`` or ``console`` network is used to access all nodes via SSH.
+It is also used by some infrastructure and helper services like phpMyAdmin or the web interface for ARA.

-The network configured with the ``console_interface`` variable in the host inventory.
+This network is defined by ``console_interface`` in the host specific variable file like so:

 .. code-block:: yaml
    :caption: inventory/host_vars/<hostname>.yml